-In addition to her prizes at the Young Patronnesses Competition, Shreveport Opera Competition, and Carmel Music Society competition, Ms. Lyons was the winner of the David Adams Art Song Competition, Second Place in the Pacific Musical Society, a Semifinalist in the Walter M. Naumburg Competition, recipient of the 2015 Glenn and Ginger Flournay Award at Shreveport Opera’s Mary Jacobs Smith Singer of the Year Competition, and a Finalist in the Song Division of the Liederkranz Competition in both 2011 and 2013.
+In addition to her prizes at the Young Patronnesses Competition, Shreveport Opera Competition, and Carmel Music Society competition, Ms. Lyons was the winner of the 2010 David Adams Art Song Competition, Second Place in the 2010 Pacific Musical Society, a Semifinalist in the 2014 Walter M. Naumburg Competition, recipient of the 2015 Glenn and Ginger Flournay Award at Shreveport Opera’s Mary Jacobs Smith Singer of the Year Competition, and a Finalist in the Song Division of the Liederkranz Competition in both 2011 and 2013.
 She has been recognized with the Ellie Silver Award, James Schwabacher Jr. Memorial Award and Henry Holt Award from the Henry and Maria Holt Scholarship Competition.
 Upon graduating from UC Berkeley, Ms. Lyons was awarded the Eisner Prize for Excellence in the Performing Arts.
 She is a recipient of the 2010 Marc and Eva Stern Fellowship at SongFest at Pepperdine as well as the 2008 Bel Canto Institute Orchestral Performance Award.
 While a fellow at the Tanglewood Music Center, Ms. Lyons was the recipient of the Thelma Fisher Memorial Fellowship in 2011 and the Mr. and Mrs. Walter Shmerler Fellowship in 2012.
 In May of 2012 Ms. Lyons was named the winner of the Carmel Music Society Competition and she appeared in recital alongside pianist Bretton Brown at the Sunset Center in Carmel, California on May 31, 2013.
 Recently, UC Berkeley awarded Ms. Lyons the Alfred Hertz Memorial Traveling Fellowship for the 2014 – 2015 year.